 What is the State Games of Mississippi?

 The State Games of Mississippi is an annual multi-sport event, modeled after the Olympic Games, designed and held solely for the residents of Mississippi.
-The State Games concept was developed in New York in 1978 with the Empire State Games, and today 35 states currently conduct State Games.
+The State Games concept was developed in New York in 1978 with the Empire State Games, and today 37 states currently conduct State Games.
 The State Games of Mississippi is a member of the National Congress of State Games, which is affiliated with the U. S. Olympic Committee.

 Since the inaugural State Games of Mississippi in 1991, more than 70,000 athletes from more than 350 Mississippi communities have participated in the Games.
-In 2010, more than 5000 athletes participated in 29 sports with the help of 500 volunteers.
+In 2022, more than 6,000 athletes participated in 44 sports with the help of 500 volunteers.

-When and where are the Games held?
+Where and when are the games held?

-What is Opening Ceremonies?
+What are the Opening Ceremonies?

 Who is Eligible?

-Gold, Silver, and Bronze medals are awarded to the top three athletes in each division of all sports.
+Gold, Silver and Bronze medals are awarded to the top three athletes in each division of all sports.

 What sports are offered?